 - Slack, Microsoft Teams, or Google Wiki

-- Ability to upload existing Word documents, MarkDown file extensions, or .html files as a new page
+- Ability to upload existing Word documents, M l files as a new page

 - Option to recognize content creators for documentation work through Tettra’s Slack integration